7meis/checkmk_dfs_backlog/README.md

 ### Github Workflow

-The provided Github Workflows run `pytest` and `flake8` in the same checkmk docker container as vscode.
+The provided Github Workflows run `pytest` and `ruff` in the same checkmk docker container as vscode.